My Story

 My Journey

-My first contact with endurance sports came at the age of 14 when I joined a local mountain bike club.
-Brutal rides across rugged, hilly terrain lasting several hours at times.
-This was for me.
-The combination of endurance and speed had me hooked.
+My first contact with endurance sport came at 14, when I joined a local mountain bike club.
+Long, brutal rides across rugged, hilly terrain, sometimes lasting hours.
+The mix of endurance and speed had me hooked, and it set the direction for the rest of my life.

-For a while, I stepped away from endurance sports and focused on serious strength training and Muay Thai.
-I still ran for fitness and attended spinning classes, but I did not compete.
+For a few years I stepped away from endurance sport and focused on strength training and Muay Thai.
+I still ran for fitness and rode indoors, but I didn’t compete.
+That period turned out to be more valuable than I expected, because the strength and conditioning knowledge I built then is central to how I coach today.

 My Coaching Approach

-My approach is simple.
-Every rider deserves a plan that works for them, not a one size fits all program.
-I combine the principles of elite endurance training with the realities of everyday life, creating coaching and training plans structured, adaptable, and sustainable.
+My approach is simple: you deserve a plan built around your injury and your goals, not a generic template.
+I combine the principles of elite endurance training with the realities of recovery, so your plan is structured, adaptable, and safe to do while you heal.

 Why Work With Me

-Training theory alone does not make a great coach, of course.
-I bring more than 12 years of real world experience coaching athletes in person and designing custom training plans for online clients living across five different continents.
-Their feedback has played a significant role in shaping my development as an endurance coach and training plan creator over the years.
+Theory alone doesn’t make a good coach.
+I bring more than 12 years of real-world experience, coaching athletes in person and building custom plans for online clients across five continents.
+Their feedback has shaped how I coach as much as any certification has.

 Beyond the Bike

-Training and coaching are a big part of my life, but they are not the whole story.
-When I am not training, analyzing power data, or designing training plans, you will usually find me outdoors exploring new places, traveling, or spending time with family and friends.
-I have always believed that fitness should support the rest of life, not take away from it, and I try to live by that same principle myself.
+Training and coaching are a big part of my life, but they aren’t the whole story.
+When I’m not training, analyzing data, or building plans, you’ll usually find me outdoors on my mountain bike, exploring new places, or spending time with the people I care about.
+I’ve always believed fitness should support the rest of life, not take it over.

 Copyright © 2026 CyclingFront